Battlegriffin/23G/README.md

 # 23G
-This is the final and completed Shop of Maximilian Shwarzmiiler's 'Node Js' course, when finished , the redirection back to the site when the Test Stripe Payment has been made is unsuccessful , there is something wrong I can't figure out what it is in the following code found in shop.js in Crontrollers:
+This is the final and completed Shop of Maximilian Schwarzmiller's 'Node Js' course, when finished , the redirection back to the site when the Test Stripe Payment has been made is unsuccessful , there is something wrong I can't figure out what it is in the following code found in shop.js in Crontrollers: